apache/druid/docs/content/development/extensions-core/kafka-extraction-namespace.md

 Currently the Kafka lookup extractor feeds the entire kafka stream into a local cache.
 If you are using OnHeap caching, this can easily clobber your java heap if the kafka stream spews a lot of unique keys.
 OffHeap caching should alleviate these concerns, but there is still a limit to the quantity of data that can be stored.
 There is currently no eviction policy.
+Even though global cached lookup can support multiple maps in one lookup namespace, Kafka lookup extractor currently provides only one map for each lookup, the default map.

 ## Testing the Kafka rename functionality